DomResc/docker-backup-tools/README.md

 ### Backup Process

-1. Identifies volumes to back up (all or specified)
+1. Identifies volumes to back up (all or specified with the `-v` option)
 2. For each volume:
    - Identifies containers using the volume
+   - Skips the volume if the `-s/--skip-used` option is enabled and the volume is in use
+   - Asks for confirmation before stopping containers (unless `-f/--force` is used)
    - Stops containers if necessary
-   - Creates compressed archive of volume data
+   - Creates compressed archive of volume data with specified compression level
    - Verifies backup integrity
    - Restarts any stopped containers
 3. Provides a summary of successful and failed backups